HUMBLEF0OL/javascript-verse/README.md

 Here instead of calling the backend we will integrate the webpack process in the fronend application only.

 * As webpack doesn't work correctly on the browswer hence we can't use Babel + webpack.
 A good replace for them is ESBuild which can transpile as well as bundle our code in the browswer

+We have used postMessage thing to so that iframe can get what code has been transplied by adding event listerener instead of directly appending the transpiled code.
+So instead of state that we were mainting for priting it on the screen we will use ref